thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/rest-call-reply.md

 2. In your rule chain, process this message to prepare the response.
 This may involve enriching the message with additional data, transforming the payload, calling external systems, or any other business logic required to generate the appropriate reply.

-3. Once the response is ready in the message data, route the message to the "rest api call reply" node.
+3. Once the response is ready in the message data, route the message to the "rest call reply" node.
 The node will use the metadata to send the reply back to the originating service, which will return it as the HTTP response to the initial REST API call.

 4. **Important**: Ensure that the `serviceId` and `requestId` metadata attributes are preserved throughout your message processing.
 If these values are lost or overwritten, the reply